alf248/alf248/README.md

-This page has some example code
+My githubpage page is inteded for example code and learning

-- Javascript, React, Node.js
-- Go
-- Python
-- GraphQL
-- MySQL, MongoDB